Thermodynamic properties of ultracold Bose gas: transition exponents and universality: Theoretical background

-We consider $N$ non-interacting bosonic atoms trapped in an isotropic harmonic potential of frequency $\omega$.
+In this sub-section, we consider $N$ non-interacting bosonic atoms trapped in an isotropic harmonic potential of frequency $\omega$ in $d$-dimensional space ($d=1,2,3$).
 The energy scale is so chosen that the single particle ground state is at zero energy.
 The energy eigenvalues $E_{n}$ $(n=0,1,2,...)$ are given by